tauheednabil-TAN/Student-Course-Hub-project/README.md

 4. Now open the folder web_app_project in VS Code or any IDE you are using.

 5. GO to your browser and type only localhost/web_app_project.
 You can view our project.
-If there is any error called 'Not Found' , probably you couldn't set it up.
+If there is any error called 'Not Found', probably you couldn't set it up.
 Check your folder in htdocs, if it is web_app_project/web_app_project

+6. I personally added the "Web Layout.docx" for providing our initial blueprint for the project.

+7. I have also provided my separately done work in a seaprate fzip file called "my_particular_tasks.zip" for better understanding of my contribution to the project.

-6. Password to enter student, staff and admin account are provided below:
+8. Password to enter student, staff and admin account are provided below:

 "Student":
 email: tahiru@gmail.com